-Hi! my name is Alyse Gilbert.
+Hello! my name is Alyse Gilbert.

-A long time ago, when Polly Pockets and Tamagotchis were in their prime, I dreamt I would be a Famous Singer when “I grew up”.
+A long time ago, when Polly Pockets and Tamagotchis were in their prime, I dreamt I would be a famous performer when “I grew up”.
 However, after years of horrifying home-videos (yes there is evidence), and extroversion-turned-introversion, I realized that my passion truly lies in “creation” rather than performance.
 I also realized that creativity is today’s superpower, so I pursued a career in Design.
 Don’t we all dream of becoming a superhero?

 During my time in Portland I worked for CVENT, Moovel, and most recently at a boutique Creative Agency working with an education company called Lightspeed.
 Prior to my chapter in Portland, I lived in Los Angeles for five years where I was a “wannabee” food critic, the first employee of Tastemade, and (let’s be honest) a struggling 20-something trying to get my feet off the ground.
+I am currently employed at Eventbrite in the San Francisco.

 To me, good design enables people to become a better version of themselves.
 I am infinitely curious about human interaction and what makes people tick.
 I believe design MUST be rooted in empathy in order to achieve an end-result that is intentional.
 I appreciate a challenge and feel so lucky to “problem-solve” for a living.